 Taking $v^h \in V{\text{div}}^h$, which makes the pressure term on the left-hand side of (6) zero, cancels also the contribution of r on the right-hand side.
 In this way, one can obtain velocity error bounds that do not depend on the pressure.
 Changing the test function introduces a consistency error that has to be analyzed.
 The computed finite element velocity is generally not weakly divergence-free, but a velocity approximation with this property is $P^h u^h$.
-Meanwhile, the basic idea from [115] is extended to all important pairs of finite element spaces [116,113].
+Meanwhile, the basic idea from [95] is extended to all important pairs of finite element spaces [96, 93].
 Thus, this approach seems to be principally understood for the Stokes equations, but new issues arise for more complicated incompressible flow problems, see Section 3.3.

-Velocity error bounds for non-pressure-robust mixed methods depend on ν^{-1} , e.g., compare [93, Rem.
+Velocity error bounds for non-pressure-robust mixed methods depend on ν^{-1} , e.g., compare [75, Rem.
 4.33].
-This dependency is sharp in the worst case, e.g., for the no-flow problem [98, Ex.
+This dependency is sharp in the worst case, e.g., for the no-flow problem [80, Ex.
 1.1].
 However, in many other examples, a strong dependency of the velocity errors on ν^{-1} can be observed only on coarse grids.
-Then, the error reduction for small values of ν is higher than the predicted asymptotic rate of convergence until the errors become practically independent of ν , compare [94] or [93, Ex.
+Then, the error reduction for small values of ν is higher than the predicted asymptotic rate of convergence until the errors become practically independent of ν , compare [76] or [75, Ex.
 4.34].

-▶ It is not understood in which cases the dependency of the velocity errors on ν^{-1} is sharp and in which cases the errors become asymptotically independent of ν^{-1} .
+It is not understood in which cases the dependency of the velocity errors on v-1 is sharp and in which cases the errors become asymptotically independent of v-1.

 Using inf-sup stable pairs of finite element spaces requires the implementation of different spaces for velocity and pressure as well as the solution of linear systems of saddle point type.
 Since these issues introduce a certain complexity, it is appealing to develop methods that use the same finite element spaces for velocity and pressure.
 Because such pairs of spaces do not satisfy an inf-sup condition, a stabilization becomes necessary that removes the saddle point character of the discrete problem and thus the necessity of an inf-sup condition.
-There are several proposals of such stabilizations, which can be grouped in two classes: stabilizations using the residual and stabilizations using only the pressure, see [93, Sec.
+There are several proposals of such stabilizations, which can be grouped in two classes: stabilizations using the residual and stabilizations using only the pressure, see [75, Sec.
 4.5.2] for a brief overview.
-A general framework for the first class is given in [31] and this class comprises the pressure-stabilized Petroy-Galerkin (PSPG) method [90,89], an absolutely stable modification of this method [31], the Galerkin least squares (GLS) method [89], and the absolutely stable method from Douglas and Wang [64].
-A framework for the second class is presented in [39].
-This class contains the Brezzi-Pitkäranta method [40], a method from Codina and Blasco [56], the LPS method [26], a method from Dohrmann and Bochev [63], and a method that penalizes the jumps of the normal derivatives of the pressure across faces [51].
+A general framework for the first class is given in [21] and this class comprises the pressure-stabilized Petrov-Galerkin (PSPG) method [72, 71], an absolutely stable modification of this method [21], the Galerkin least squares (GLS) method [71], and the absolutely stable method from Douglas and Wang [49].
+A framework for the second class is presented in [28].
+This class contains the Brezzi-Pitkäranta method [29], a method from Codina and Blasco [41], the LPS method [16], and a method from Dohrmann and Bochev [48].
 Numerical analysis is available for each method.
 However, there seems to be no guideline which ones should be preferred in practice.

-➤ Systematic assessments of the proposed stabilized methods are missing that clarify their advantages and drawbacks and give finally proposals which ones should be preferred in simulations.
+Systematic assessments of the proposed stabilized methods are missing that clarify their advantages and drawbacks and give finally proposals which ones should be preferred in simulations.